The Guardian University Guide 2023

 Different courses have different requirements.
 If you are auditioning for:

-- BA (Hons) Dance and BA (Hons) Dance Performance: you should complete the written essay and prepare a solo
+- BA (Hons) Dance and BA (Hons) Dance Performance: you should complete the written essay and upload a solo and complete the ballet class

 - BSc (Hons) Dance Science and BA (Hons) Dance: you should complete the dance science essay

-- BSc (Hons) Dance Science and BA (Hons) Dance Performance: you should complete the dance science essay and prepare a solo
+- BSc (Hons) Dance Science and BA (Hons) Dance Aerial and Physical Theatre: you should complete the dance science essay and upload a solo

 In your interview we will discuss which course you are most suited to.